-PROPOSAL NO. 1: ELECTION OF CLASS II DIRECTORS
+PROPOSAL NO. 1: ELECTION OF CLASS III DIRECTORS

-We currently have six directors on our Board who each serve staggered three-year terms.
-At our Annual Meeting, the stockholders will re-elect two individuals to serve as our Class II Directors for a new three-year term expiring on the date of the 2022 Annual Meeting and until his successor is duly elected and qualified.
+We currently have seven directors on our Board who each serve staggered three-year terms.
+At our Annual Meeting, the stockholders will re-elect two individuals to serve as our Class III Directors for a new three-year term expiring on the date of our 2023 Annual Meeting and until their successors are duly elected and qualified.
+This classification of our Board may have the effect of delaying or preventing changes in control of our Company.

-Our Corporate Governance Committee has recommended that we nominate Barry K. Fingerhut and Bryan D. Leibman for re-election at our Annual Meeting to serve as our Class II Directors for a new three-year term.
-Proxies may be voted for each of the Class II Directors.
-The biographical description for Mr. Fingerhut and Mr. Leibman are included below.
+Our Corporate Governance Committee has recommended that we nominate Douglas B. Meehan and Donald D. Patteson, Jr. for re-election at our Annual Meeting to serve as our Class III Directors for a new three-year term.
+Proxies may be voted for each of the Class III Directors.
+The biographical description for Mr. Meehan and Mr. Patteson are included below.